24th Battalion (New Zealand): Syria

 The battalion was reformed at Baggush from those who had escaped capture at Sidi Rezegh and other personnel that had been left out of battle, along with replacements from New Zealand.
 Lieutenant Colonel Greville, who had been Deputy Assistant Quarter Master General of the 2NZEF, was appointed its commander.
 It moved to Maadi Camp in January 1942 and shortly afterwards was called into Cairo for four days to increase the Allied presence there and counter potential unrest amongst the civilian population of the city.
 From late February to mid-March, the 2nd New Zealand Division was transferred to Syria.
 It was feared that the Middle East was at risk from an invasion by the Germans and the New Zealanders were to block the likely route from the Caucasus.

-Stationed close to the border with Turkey, to the northwest of Aleppo, 24th Battalion covered railway lines in the area as well as conducting training.
-However, following the attack on the Eighth Army's Gazala Line by Panzer Army Africa, the 2nd New Zealand Division was recalled to Egypt.
+Stationed at Afrine, close to the border with Turkey, to the northwest of Aleppo, 24th Battalion covered railway lines in the area as well as conducting training.
+In mid-April, the battalion moved to the Djedeide Fortress, near Lebanon, along with the rest of 6th Brigade.
+The companies rotated between training, guard duties, and labouring on a track in the area.
+From late-May to early-June the battalion was involved in divisional exercises between it returned to Afrine.
+Then, following the attack on the Eighth Army's Gazala Line by Panzer Army Africa, the 2nd New Zealand Division was recalled to Egypt.
+The battalion departed Afrine on 19 June, headed for Amiriya in Egypt where it arrived five days later.